donut28/an-untitled-clicker-game/README.md

 # an-untitled-clicker-game
 One of my first Python Tkinter projects, featuring none other than ice-cream!

+## Activity Information
+Yes, I'm still working on the game and I haven't forgotten.
+This v1.4 update is taking longer than expected due to some issues.

 ## Downloading Information
 The file name for any version of the game in the releases tab is `v0.0.release/patched.py`